thatoddmailbox/privateauth-openresty/README.md

 * `name`: The user-friendly name to be shown on the initial request for login.
 If your authorization endpoint supports the h-app microformat, it should also display this name there.
 * `clientID`: The client ID used with the authorization endpoint.
 This will probably just be the URL of your application.
 * `redirectURI`: The redirect URI used with the authorization endpoint.
 This can be the URL of any page where this script is active.
+* `requirePermission`: If this is set to a string, the script will require all users to have that permission in order to access the application.
+If you leave this blank, any user who can sign in at the endpoint can access the application.

 ## Setup
 Before you begin, make sure you've downloaded the two libraries listed in the Requirements section.
 You'll also need to copy `privateauth-access.lua` and `privateauth-access-config.example.lua` somewhere.
 This guide assumes this path is `/etc/openresty/scripts`, but it can be anywhere.